mlian031/ragable/deploy.md

 ## Step 1: Create Dockerfile

 A multi-stage `Dockerfile` is used to build an optimized production image for the Next.js application using Node.js 22 LTS.
+It includes build arguments (`ARG`) and environment variables (`ENV`) specifically for the build stage to make variables like `GOOGLE_VERTEX_PROJECT` available during `pnpm build`.

 ```dockerfile
 # Dockerfile